DOliana/dewpoint-ventilator/README.md

 ### special topics

 - `BASETOPIC/config/reset`: set this to `1` or `true` to reset the config values to the default config (aka what was in `settings.h`)
+- `BASETOPIC/sensor-outside/reference_temperature/set`: current outside reference temperature to use.
+Overrides temperature from the sensor for a limited amount of time (1 hour).
+Helps avoid measuring errors when the sensor is in direct sun light.
+- `BASETOPIC/sensor-outside/reference_temperature`: current value of reference temperature.

 ## notes